bravesoftdz/Rasp5510-Ultibo/RTC_LCD/README.md

-This application uses an DS3231 RTC module and a Bluetooth connection, for date/time adjusts.
+This application uses

+- a DS3231 RTC module
-The thread module assumes the communication and passes the adjusts to the main thread.
+- an HC-05 Bluetooth module
+- a Nokia LCD5110 display
+- Thread controlling serial communication with Bluetooth, for date/time adjusts and reply infromation about date, time and temperature